OpenNebula/docs/source/integration/infrastructure_integration/sd.rst

    -  ``vm_id`` is the id of the VM
    -  ``ds_id`` is the target datastore (the system datastore)

--  **delete**: removes the eithr system datastore's directory of the VM or a disk itself.
+-  **delete**: removes the either system datastore's directory of the VM or a disk itself.

    -  **ARGUMENTS**: ``host:remote_system_ds/disk.i|host:remote_system_ds/ vm_id ds_id``
    -  ``host`` is the target host to deploy the VM